PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Add the logback configuration file 'logback-spring.xml' in the application resource path to store the application logs into either file/console/send it directly to logstash
   Note: Use the absolute path for the file location instead of relative path

+### Logging
+  - Use the Lombok annotation @Slf4j in each java classes wherever we need to write logs
+  - Use log level 'debug' only when we need to log values of some variable in a complex logic
+  - Use the log level 'info' whenever some new logic is started or finished with proper input or output values.
+Also, to log request/response values whenever system calls any external servers
+  - Use the log level 'warning' in situations where the code execution might cause some side effect later
+  - Use the log level 'error' in catch blocks
+  - By default, set the log level as 'error' for the ROOT log
+  - Also set the log level as info for application's root package, if there are not so many info logs exists in code
+  - Note that, by default if we activate the endpoint 'logger' of spring boot actuator, then the actuator provides a REST endpoint through which we can chang the log level of any package or plugin without restarting the server.
+We can make this just by executing the API with required data

+### Validation and Exception Handling
+  - Use validator annotations like @NotEmpty, @NotNull, @NotBlank, @Size, @Min, @Max, @Positive etc in the domain/entity classes along with proper exception message details for the user to read
+  - In the RestController use the annotation @Validated at the controller level and @Valid at the method level
+  - So Hibernate validator will call the validation logic once the API is called and then throws the corresponding exception if the validation fails
+  - Create a class with @RestControllerAdvice which extends the ResponseEntityExceptionHandler
+  - The above class will work as GlobalExceptionHandler where we can override any existing spring exception handling logic to provide custom logic, or we can write handler logic for our Custom User Defined exceptions
+  - Here we can create exception message object with a meaningful message along with proper error code send it back to user

 ### Spring Docs OpenAPI
 To automate the generation of API documentation